The-GeoStack-Project/The-GeoStack-Project.github.io/README.md

 2. Work through the full 10-day GeoStack Course by following the document Creating-the-GeoStack-Course-VM.pdf.
 - There are two ways of building the Course VM:
   - 1 - Automatic installation by using the supplied set of installation scripts.
-  - 2 - Manual installation by working through the large set of 8 detailed course cookbooks and manuals.
+  - 2 - Manual installation by working your way through the large set of 8 detailed course cookbooks and manuals.

-Advice: first build the Course VM the easy way with the installation scripts to explore and then do it the hard way by really learning some serious Systems & Network Management in building the GeoStack and programming the webapplications!
+Advice: first build the Course VM the easy way with the installation scripts to explore and then do it the hard way by really learning some serious Systems & Network Management in building the GeoStack and programming the web applications!

 Note: in the manuals on how to create the VM's you will find detailed instructions about:
 1. cloning the git repositories GeoStack-Workshop and GeoStack-Course;